Hi new subscriber!

 - That’s why I worked as a guest star on a Japanese TV show called Generation Y which aired 2008 -2010 on Japanese national TV, NHK.

-- If you want to watch a clip of me on the show, go here.
+- If you want to watch a clip of me on the show and get more personal updates, go here.

 Our Pi Day Wedding